rjbaraldi/rjbaraldi.github.io/_pages/research.md

 <!-- ### Ordered -- Unordered -- Ordered -->
 * 2018
-	1. Relaxation algorithms for matrix completion, with applications to seismic travel-time data interpolation (submitted August 2018; accepted w/ revisions December 2018).
+	1. Relaxation algorithms for matrix completion, with applications to seismic travel-time data interpolation (to appear in Inverse Problems sometime in 2019).
-	2. Basis Pursuit Denoise with Nonsmooth Constraints (submitted November 2018)
+	2. Basis Pursuit Denoise with Nonsmooth Constraints (accepted with revisions 2019)
 * 2016
 	1. [Validation of a Mathematical Model for Green Algae (Raphidocelis subcapitata) Growth and Implications for a Coupled DynamicalSystem with Daphnia Magna.](http://www.mdpi.com/2076-3417/6/5/155/htm)
 	2. [Parameter Estimation Using Unidentified Individual Data in Individual Based Models](https://www.ncsu.edu/crsc/reports/ftp/pdf/crsc-tr16-04.pdf)